 1. Increasing the thermostability of sucrose phosphorylase by a combination of sequence- and structure-based mutagenesis (PEDS)

-Utopia (a pdf reader that can analyse the content of publications) is coupled to 3DM enabling visualisation of 3DM data in articles and provides links to relavant literature.
+Utopia (a pdf reader that can analyse the content of publications) is coupled to GPCR and Nuclear Receptor MCSIS systems enabling visualisation of data in articles and to provide links to relevant literature.

 2. Integrating GPCR-specific information with full text articles.
 (BMC bioinformatics)